whitneyburton/portfolios/students/1701-back/josh_thompson/20170303-josh-thompson-m1.md

 I can hand-write http requests/responses, and use `curl` and `nc` quite well now.
 (In conjunction with Postman, etc.)

-After writing [this lengthy article](http://backend.turing.io/module1/projects/http_yeah_you_know_me) about the steps I took to try to understand, I found buried in the bottom of the project spec a link to
+After writing [this lengthy article](http://backend.turing.io/module1/projects/http_yeah_you_know_me) about the steps I took to try to understand, I found the following line buried at the [bottom of the project spec](http://backend.turing.io/module1/projects/http_yeah_you_know_me):

 > content from previous versions not germane to the assignment above [available here](https://github.com/turingschool/curriculum/blob/master/source/projects/http_yeah_you_know_me-addendum.markdown).